nfriend/inspiral/gear_generator/README.md

 Important note: this limit applies to the raw image size, not the logical pixel size!
 For example, my Android phone renders at 3.0x, so this means the largest image size in _logical_ pixels is 8192 / 3 ~= 2730px.

+**Does my input SVG have to sit flush with the X/Y axes?**

+No, any extra whitespace around the gear will be trimmed during the analysis process.